punxaphil/maxi-media-player/README.md

       - media_player.hall

 # player specific
+showVolumeUpAndDownButtons: true # default is false, shows buttons for increasing and decreasing volume
 labelWhenNoMediaIsSelected: 'No media selected'
 labelForTheAllVolumesSlider: 'All volumes'
 mediaArtworkOverrides: # Show your own selected artwork if certain rules match